 “Tomorrow, we will come together as one people on the same mall where Dr. King’s dream echoes still,” Obama said in a statement.

-A day away from becoming the nation’s Walter Reed Army Medical Center to visit with troops injured in battle., Obama made an unscheduled visit to
+A day away from becoming the nation’s 44th president, Obama made an unscheduled visit to Walter Reed Army Medical Center to visit with troops injured in battle.

-And with just a day left of his term, President George W. Bush made calls from the White House to and other world leaders to thank them for their work with him over the last eight years.
+And with just a day left of his term, President George W. Bush made calls from the White House to Russian Prime Minister Vladimir Putin and other world leaders to thank them for their work with him over the last eight years.
 Defense Secretary Robert Gates, meanwhile, was designated by the Bush administration to stay away from Tuesday’s inaugural festivities “in order to ensure continuity of government,” said Bush spokeswoman Dana Perino.

 One official traditionally stays away when others in the line of presidential succession are gathered together, in case of some kind of calamitous attack.

 On the streets, live news broadcasts displayed on large-screen televisions attracted swarms of onlookers, and behind the scenes people made final preparations for a slew of parties, balls and other celebrations that will follow Obama’s oath-taking and the inaugural parade.